Long-Term Vision and Coach Development in Global Basketball

 - Buy a club membership for Basketball Immersion… no description needed for this!

-At the end of the day, I find it perplexing as to how organizations and clubs are spending such vast amounts of money on buying pro players and youth prospects but not surrounding them with adequate resources and a proper coach development program.
+At the end of the day, I find it perplexing as to how organizations and clubs are spending such vast amounts of money on signing both youth and pro players, but spend next to nothing on surrounding them with adequate resources and a proper coach development program.
 The only programs in the world I’m aware of who are adapting some of the concepts mentioned in this article are the Nurnberg Tornadoes in Germany (shout out to a good friend of Basketball Immersion in Razvan Munteanu) and the great work being done at Wyndham in Australia (lot of credit for this goes to Immersion member Gerard Hillier, as well as Lucas Allen and their great team of coaches).
 Hopefully over the next few years this will change as more clubs and professional teams see the value behind implementing a coherent vision.

 If you are a club reading this and interested in finding out more about using Alex’s player development frameworks and style of play documents, please get in touch with Alex directly through email@example.com.